Mysterio-O/life-drop-client/README.md

   - Assign roles (Make Volunteer/Admin)
 - **All Messages:** Same as Volunteer view
 - **Content Management:** Full control over publishing & deleting blogs
+- **Volunteer Application** Admin can review from here the volunteer applications and can either accept or reject them
+- **Emergency Request** Can see emergency requests information and can accept or reject the request

 ---